MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-bot.md

 :::image type="content" source="../assets/images/teams-toolkit-v2/first-bot/bot-code-tree.png" alt-text="Project files scaffolded for bot in Visual Studio Code." border="false":::

+Among other items in this directory structure, the Toolkit maintains:
-The bot code is stored in the `bot` directory.
-The `bot/teamsBot.js` is the main entry point for the bot.
+- `bot`: The bot code is stored in the `bot` directory.

+    -  The `bot/teamsBot.js` is the main entry point for the bot.

 > [!Tip]
 > Familiarize yourself with bots outside of Teams before you integrate your first bot within Teams.
 For more information about bots, see the [Azure Bot Service](/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0&preserve-view=true) tutorials.